|

 Not every desire attains conscious

-I dont really want to do that!
-In other words, the desire acts
+say, But I dont really want to do that!
+In other words, the

-on us unconsciouslythat is, outside our conscious awarenessand
+desire acts on us unconsciouslythat is, outside our conscious

-we recognize it only through the behaviors it causes, even if we dont
+awarenessand we recognize it only through our behaviors, even if we

 Levels of